AWS S3 Encryption

 4. x-amz-server-side-encryption-customer-key-MD5

 6. You are designing a personal document-archiving solution for your global enterprise with thousands of employee.
 Each employee has potentially gigabytes of data to be backed up in this archiving solution.
-The solution will be exposed to he employees as an application, where they can just drag and drop their files to the archiving system.
+The solution will be exposed to the employees as an application, where they can just drag and drop their files to the archiving system.
 Employees can retrieve their archives through a web interface.
 The corporate network has high bandwidth AWS DirectConnect connectivity to AWS.
 You have regulatory requirements that all data needs to be encrypted before being uploaded to the cloud.
 How do you implement this in a highly available and cost efficient way?

 1. Manage encryption keys on-premise in an encrypted relational database.
 Set up an on-premises server with sufficient storage to temporarily store files and then upload them to Amazon S3, providing a client-side master key.
 (Storing temporary increases cost and not a high availability option)

-2. Manage encryption keys in a Hardware Security Module(HSM) appliance on-premise server with sufficient storage to temporarily store, encrypt, and upload files directly into amazon Glacier.
+2. Manage encryption keys in a Hardware Security Module(HSM) appliance on-premise server with sufficient storage to temporarily store, encrypt, and upload files directly into Amazon Glacier.
 (Not cost effective)

 7. A user has enabled server side encryption with S3.
 The user downloads the encrypted object from S3.
 How can the user decrypt it?